Significance of Tūpuna Maunga

 The maunga are at the heart of Auckland's identity and represent a celebration of our Māori identity as the city's point of difference in the world.

-Aucklanders and visitors to the city know of the historical occupation of the Tūpuna Maunga by Māori, or will experience, or may recognise the terraced areas and other archaeological features, however the fundamental significance of these treasured places is often not fully realised.
+Aucklanders and visitors to the city know of the historical occupation of the Tūpuna Maunga by Māori, or they will experience, or may recognise, the terraced areas and other archaeological features.
+However, the fundamental significance of these treasured places is often not fully realised.